rurban/libu8ident/c23++proposal.md

 object file producers in the wild, with possibly completely insecure unicode names in the future.

 binutils `readelf -L -Ul` is currently broken displaying unicode identifiers.
-I have patches to display them in the current multi-byte locale, and to add ui8id checks with -L. I haven't found violations so far in my used libraries.
+I have patches to display them in the current multi-byte locale, and to add u8ident checks with -L. I haven't found any violations so far in my used libraries.

 Even better would be for the C ABI's to also adopt secure unicode identifiers, as linkers and FFI's have the same unicode security